hl395/steer-prediction/README.md

 ![alt text][image8]

-**Image Crop**
+### Image Crop

 * In the image, the up part (sky) and bottom part (front part of the car) are not very useful for training, and on the other hand, it might lead to overfitting.
 So that I decided to crop out only the most useful part, and this is done in GPU for efficiency (model.py line 144)

 ![alt text][image9]

-When we process the left and right camera, we add corrections (+0.2 or -0.2) for their steering angles because we only know the ground-truth steering angle for the center camera (as given by Udacity simulator).
+When we process the left and right camera, we add corrections (+0.25 or -0.25) for their steering angles because we only know the ground-truth steering angle for the center camera (as given by Udacity simulator).
 Therefore, it may introduce some small errors for the steering angles of left and right images.
 So, I decided that in the validation data, I only use the center camera.
-Finally randomly shuffled the data set and put 30% of the data into a validation set (code line 214).
+Finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 as evidenced by the validation loss is not getting lower anymore.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ### Recovery